-See figure (\ref{4}).
-The value of potential depends now also on $p$ and is oscillatory in this coordinate.
-As the bouncing semiclassical curves must cross over many values of $p$, the oscillating repulsive potential produces many bounces for each curve.
-Via changing the frequency of oscillations one may obtain any number bounces for a given semiclassical curve.
-This behavior proves that even the number of bounces in quantum cosmology has no fundamental meaning.\\ {\it Bumpy bounce.} We put $D(q,p)=q\frac{\sin(3qp)}{10p}e^{p/3}$.
-See figure (\ref{5}).
-The phase space trajectories are very asymmetric in coordinate $p$.
+See Fig. (\ref{4}).
+The semiclassical correction also depends on $p$ and is oscillatory in this variable.
+Since the bouncing semiclassical trajectories must cross many values of $p$, the oscillatory repulsive term produces many bounces for each trajectory.
+By adjusting the number of oscillations of the delay function in variable $p$ one may obtain any number of bounces of semiclassical trajectories.
+This example shows that the number of bounces, or more generally the character of the quantum dynamics, is tied to the choice of internal clock.\\ {\it Asymmetric bounce.} We put $D(q,p)=q\frac{\sin(3qp)}{10p}e^{p/3}$.
+See Fig. (\ref{5}).
+The phase space trajectories are asymmetric in the variable $p$.
 The universe in the expanding branch undergoes a number of small bumps.
-The usually obtained in literature solutions, which are symmetric about the bounce, follow from the employment of clocks, which are symmetric about the singularity at the classical level.
-Such clocks are in no way better justified than non-symmetric ones.\\
+Usual semiclassical dynamics found in literature are symmetric about the bounce and are derived with the use of internal clocks that are symmetric about the singularity at the classical level.
+Such clocks seem in no way better justified than more general ones.